khechraay11/G20_Countries_Analysis/README.md

 # Global Economic Dashboard

-This GitHub repository hosts the code for the "Global Economic Dashboard" project.
+This GitHub repository hosts the code for the "G20_Countries_Analysis" project.
 This interactive Shiny app provides a comprehensive overview of key economic indicators for selected countries, predicting education expenditure (% GDP) using machine learning.
 The project utilizes R Shiny, CSS for styling, and includes a PowerBI report.

 ## Table of Contents
 - [Features](#features)